liferay/liferay-blade-samples/README.markdown

 ### Sample Code

-You can contribute additional template samples by creating the project for one of the three build tools and sending a pull request to `liferay/liferay-blade-samples`.
-A repository admin will review the submission and replicate the project for the other three build tools, once the submission is approved.
+You can contribute additional template samples by creating the project for one of the possible build tools and sending a pull request to `liferay/liferay-blade-samples`.
+A repository admin will review the submission and replicate the project for the other supported build tools, once the submission is approved.

 ### Sample Docs